logeshsuresh/Git-Learning/Git-Starters.md

 To move the file from STAGING AREA to REPOSITORY -> you need to commit.

 `commit` -> particular version of the project.
-Captures the snapshot of the project's staged changes and creates
-            a version out of it.
+Captures the snapshot of the project's staged changes and creates a version out of it.

 `git log` -> Lists down all the commits of the repository.

 `git restore` -> Suppose you made changed to a file already in the repository.
-Rn, the file is in the working
-                 area, in order to undo the changes, you use this command.
+Rn, the file is in the working area, in order to undo the changes, you use this command.
 If the file is in STAGING AREA, this command will not work.

 `git restore --staged <file_name>` -> Bring the file back in the working area.
-This only works if changes are
-                                      in your STAGIN AREA.
+This only works if changes are in your STAGING AREA.

 Difference between git rm and git restore :-
 ans: If you want to move the whole file to the untracked state, then we will do git rm, otherwise if we just